mubaidr/ForgetThatPage/README.md

 - Select "load unpacked extension"
 - Browse to the "src" folder

-## Version 1.0 - 23/09/2016
-- Deletes the current page from history and displays a message
-- For Chromium/Google Chrome
+## Versions

-## Version 1.1.0 - 24/09/2016
+### Version 1.1.0 - 24/09/2016
 - Three-numbers versioning (major.minor.small change)
 - Display message from javascript
 - Message in French or English
 - Icon color change : green when deleted, back to normal when refresh or page change

-## Features to come
+### Version 1.0 - 23/09/2016
+- Deletes the current page from history and displays a message
+- For Chromium/Google Chrome

+#### Note
+Version 1 kind of a public beta version.
+It is available on the Chrome Web Store but there are still important features missing.
+When all those features will be implemented, the extension will move to v2.
+Minor version number is incremented when a new feature is added.
+Last number of the version is incremented when code is changed but no new feature is added.

+## Incoming features
 - Also delete from search history
 - Images for the store view
 - Better general design